evianambarnes/portfolio/finalproject3.md

 # Audience

 I believe my story has 3 audiences: policymakers, advocates, and West Virginia residents.
 I included policymakers because they have the strongest ability to create change in this field.
 Advocates are included in the discussion as well because this is the category that most viewers of my presentation fall into.
 West Virginia residents should also be included in the presentation as this actively affects their day to day.
 Since I have these 3 audiences, I also have 3 calls to action.
 Policymakers initiative is to pass legislation prioritizing broadband expansion.
 Advocates calls to action are to use their voice for those who need a platform to stand on.
-West Virginia residents have less of a call to action, but moreso I was hoping to provide them with resources to better their experiences with broadband.
+West Virginia residents have less of a call to action, but more so I was hoping to provide them with resources to better their experiences with broadband.

 # Final design decisions